maximilian-foerg/AM8-Switchwire-Mod/README.md

 | Threaded heat insert M3x5x4 | 9 | Only 7 if you're NOT using the PL-08N probe |
 | LM8LUU linear bearing | 2 | Misumi recommended.
 Short LM8UU bearings of Anet A8 print head NOT compatible. |

-These are the itmes needed for the adapter.
 For the rest of the items, please refer to the official VORON sourcing guide: https://www.vorondesign.com/sourcing_guide (select 'VORON Afterburner' at the bottom).

 For the printed parts, you can download Switchwire's release repository: https://github.com/VoronDesign/Voron-Switchwire/releases/tag/V1.0.
 You will find the STLs under `STL/Gantry/XZ_Axis/X_Carriage`.
 Print the following: